 Google Sites’ operating system allows developers to create customized tools.
 With this CMS, you can have all of Google and Hubspot’s marketing tools at your fingertips.
 You and your team can create custom applications too.

 - Free control of permissions and site-level security

 You can control who has access to each file, media, or project on your website.
 Like Docs and Spreadsheets, Google Sites allows you to edit privileges.
-You can appoint trustworthy individuals to work with existing projects.
+You can appoint trustworthy individuals to work on existing projects.
 Likewise, you can revoke access anytime and anywhere.

 - Easy website monitoring

 Google Webmaster Tools (GWT) has been a staple in marketing and website management efforts.
 It’s free to use for Google Sites webmasters.
 With GWT, you can monitor how your website interacts with Google and relevant searches.

 GWT gives you free detailed statistics on your website’s company performance, including clicks, impressions, and average CTR.
 It also reports technical issues like crawl errors, security concerns, and mobile optimization problems.